Hurricane Harvey Is Just The Latest In Facebook’s Fake News Problem

 The imam pictured in the fake story above lives in Canada and says he’s never even been to Texas.

-Nevertheless, the version distributed via DailyPostFeed.com (other sites also shared other variants) was shared to 795,680 people via Facebook.
+Nevertheless, a version distributed via DailyPostFeed.com (other sites also shared other variants) was shared to 795,680 people via Facebook.

 Another highly-circulated fake story claimed that flooding during Hurricane Harvey somehow “uncovered” a huge cache of weapons and ammo apparently hidden there by the Obama administration, for the purposes of staging a coup to return to power.

-Note: CORRECTION: Several different photographs accompanied fake news articles about mosques in Texas.
-An earlier version of this article used a photo of an imam who is not the one who lives in Canada.
-The photo has been replaced.